 Previously, we released a feature called 'Group types'.
-For more information on our last group types release, see this article.
 Prior to that release, we realized that group types for SCIM customers needed a little more work. 🛠 We went back to the drawing board and now we're ready!

 Assuming you read a little about group types, let's get to how they work with SCIM.
 In terms of attributes, group ID is the attribute that 15Five reads from SCIM.
 Groups can be moved to a new group type (manually, via CSV, or via API) in 15Five and SCIM syncs will not override the group type because the group ID itself hasn't changed.

 High-level overview of the group and group type process for SCIM customers:

 1️⃣ Group types will be created in 15Five by an account admin.
 2️⃣ All groups will be synced from SCIM (or be synced again, if SCIM groups are already being synced).
 3️⃣ Account admins will need to move the groups into their respective group types manually, either in-app, via CSV, or via API.
 Existing Objectives departments will be added as groups under the group type 'Departments'.
 If you would like to move the departments to another group type, feel free.
 Existing groups will be housed in the group type 'Groups'.
 If you would like to move those groups to another group type, feel free.
 4️⃣ Once the groups are housed in the correct group type, they will stay there until manually moved in 15Five again.
 SCIM updates will not move the group into another group type.
 5️⃣ As new groups are created in SCIM, they will be synced into the group type 'Groups' by default.
 6️⃣ Account admins will need to move the new groups into their respective types.
 7️⃣ Group members will continue to be updated from SCIM- regardless of group type.

 If an existing group and department need to be combined, this action will need to be taken in SCIM and then 15Five will update accordingly.